Syllabus for IELTS

 2. The Reading Test

-In the General Training module of the IELTS, the first section contains texts based on daily life experiences.
+In the General Training module of the test, the first section contains texts based on daily life experiences.
 The second section contains material on the kind of topics that you may come across in your work place in an English speaking country.
 The third section contains text based on something of general interest.

 3. The Writing Test